SujeethBare/SujeethBare/README.md

   Deep dives into finance, markets, and global trade

 - 🔌 **PCB Designs**
-  Custom-designed boards for embedded applications
+  Custom designed boards for embedded applications

 - 🚘 **Powertrain Models**
   Simulation and modeling of EV subsystems and full vehicle architectures